 - Contact us: How to contact us to participate, provide further examples, find out where we are located and details of the project team members.
 Let us know how you would like to be involved and register for updates.

 Our work on Transforming Assessment was supported by the Office for Learning and Teaching (Australian Government) through an Extension Grant 2013-2014.
+This work continues in 2015 and into 2016 Monash University, RMIT University and the University of Queensland.

 Previously, funding was provided by the Australian Learning and Teaching Council Ltd, an initiative of the Australian Government Department of Education, Employment and Workplace Relations in the form of ProfessorGeoffrey Crisp's Fellowship (2009-2011).
 From 2012 to 2013 we continued with in-kind support from RMIT University and the University of Queensland.